OMSC engages in mission with the world Christian movement via a three-fold ministry:

 Continuing education in Intercultural Christian mission

 OMSC offers innovative mission seminars throughout the academic year.
-Open to the public, these seminars are designed to encourage and equip our resident missionaries and others with intercultural ministry commitments and experience to become more effective ambassadors for Christ.
+Open to the public, these seminars are designed to encourage and equip our residents and others with intercultural ministry commitments and experience to become more effective ambassadors for Christ.
 Study program participants gain new insights and readily applicable skills from seminars such as:

 - Healing the Wounds of Trauma: Help for Ourselves and Others